Skip to main content

 Should I buy bagged concrete or mix from scratch?

 For most DIY projects, pre-mixed bagged concrete is faster and more reliable.
-Quikrete and Sakrete blend cement, sand, and aggregate in pre-measured ratios — you just add water.
+Quikrete and Sakrete blend cement, sand, and aggregate in pre-measured ratios.
+You just add water.
 Mixing from scratch is cheaper for large projects (especially with a tow-behind mixer or onsite delivery of bulk materials), and gives you control over the ratio.
-For projects under 1 cubic yard, bagged is almost always the better choice.
-Above 5 cubic yards, ready-mix delivery beats both options on cost and time.
+For projects under 1 cubic yard (0.76 m³), bagged is almost always the better choice.
+Above 5 cubic yards (3.8 m³), ready-mix delivery beats both options on cost and time.

 How does the dry-to-wet volume factor work?

-When you mix dry cement, sand, and aggregate with water, the final wet volume is LESS than the sum of the dry volumes — water fills the voids between particles.
-The standard factor is 1.54, meaning you need 1.54 cubic feet of dry materials to produce 1 cubic foot of finished concrete.
-This factor accounts for void filling, water absorption, and slight compaction during placement.
-Always include this factor when calculating dry materials, or you will come up short.
+When you mix dry cement, sand, and aggregate with water, the final wet volume is LESS than the sum of the dry volumes.
+Water fills the voids between particles.
+The standard factor is 1.54, meaning you need 1.54 cubic feet of dry materials to produce 1 cubic foot of finished concrete (or 1.54 m³ of dry per 1 m³ of wet).
+The factor is unitless, so it works the same in metric.
+It accounts for void filling, water absorption, and slight compaction during placement.
+Include this factor when calculating dry materials, or you'll come up short.

 What does M20 concrete mean?